dylanross620/OGC-DiscordBot/README.md

 ### Twitch Setup
 To setup the Twitch bot, you must first make a Twitch account for your bot to post from (unless you want it to post from your own account).
 While logged into the account the bot will post from, obtain a Twitch tmi token.
-This will be given in the form `oauth:<your token here>`.
-Everything after the colon must be saved to a file called `twitch_token.env`.
+This token must be saved to a file called `twitch_token.env`.

 In addition to setting up the Twitch token, you also must open the file ```twitch_bot.py``` and modify some variables found at the top of the file:
 - `NAME` is the name of the account the bot will be posting from.
 This should match the name of the account you retrieved your token with.